-Section 7. [new]

-Fire Services Specialist shall accrue eight (8) hours of sick leave per month from date of hire as a Fire Services Specialist.
-That portion of sick leave not used shall be accumulated, provided that the number of hours accumulated as sick leave shall be limited to nine hundred sixty (960) hours.
-Sick leave in addition to its ordinary meaning as to that particular employee shall include the use of sick leave to care for others to the extent mandated by state and federal laws.
+Section 7. [new] Fire Services Specialist shall accrue eight (8) hours of sick leave per month from date of hire as a Fire Services Specialist.
+That portion of sick leave not used shall be accumulated.
+Any hours of sick leave accrued in excess of 960 hours (up to 144) not used during the calendar year in which they were accrued shall be converted to pay at the rate of three (3) hours of sick leave to two (2) hours of pay - up to a maximum of ninety-six (96) hours of pay.
+Fire Service Specialist shall not be able to carry over more than 960 hours of sick leave from one calendar year to the next.